spring-projects/spring-data-build/.github/ISSUE_TEMPLATE/issue.md

 Please start by describing the problem that you are trying to solve.
 There may already be a solution, or there may be a way to solve it that you hadn't considered.

+The more effort you put into describing your concern, the easier it will be for us to review and accept them and the more likely we are to do so quickly.
+Keep your description focused and avoid excessive summarization or bloated explanations so that we can quickly understand the essence of your request.

 TIP: You can always edit your issue if it isn't formatted correctly.
      See https://guides.github.com/features/mastering-markdown
 -->